Foveated Retinotopy Improves Classification and Localization in Convolutional Neural Networks: Declarations

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-Authors received funding from the ANR project number ANR-20-CE23-0021 (``\href{https://laurentperrinet.github.io/grant/anr-anr/}{AgileNeuRobot}'') and from the french government under the France 2030 investment plan, as part of the Initiative d’Excellence d’Aix-Marseille Université – A*MIDEX grant number AMX-21-RID-025 ``\href{https://laurentperrinet.github.io/grant/polychronies/}{Polychronies}''.
-This work was granted access to the HPC resources of Aix-Marseille Université financed by the project Equip@Meso (ANR-10-EQPX-29-01) of the program ``Investissements d’Avenir'' supervised by the Agence Nationale de la Recherche.
-For the purpose of open access, authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+Authors received funding from the ANR project number ANR-20-CE23-0021 (\enquote{\href{https://laurentperrinet.github.io/grant/anr-anr/}{AgileNeuRobot}}) and from the french government under the France 2030 investment plan, as part of the Initiative d’Excellence d’Aix-Marseille Université – A*MIDEX grant number AMX-21-RID-025 \enquote{\href{https://laurentperrinet.github.io/grant/polychronies/}{Polychronies}}.